KaiserAI/KaiserAI/README.md

 ## 🌍 Beyond Code

-I actively engage in **AI dissemination and community-driven initiatives**, particularly around:
-- critical thinking about AI and the social impact of deployed AI systems.
+I actively engage in **AI dissemination and community-driven initiatives**, particularly around critical thinking about AI and the social impact of deployed AI systems.

 I am the president of an [Artificial Intelligence association](https://asociacion-ia.github.io/aiaweb/) and have participated in talks and interactive events on aimed at helping both technical and non-technical audiences understand how modern AI works.